emilyjspencer/emilyjspencer/README.md

 ***Portfolio**
 * Add more projects spanning FE, BE, data engineering, ML, AI engineering, with some integrating geospatial components, for example
 * Lagos Intelligence Platform.
 Following a recent trip to Lagos, Nigeria and experiencing first-hand the intense traffic, the knock-on effects and impact of flooding and road closures, widespread congestion, and high levels of pollution, I plan to build a real-time geospatial dashboard that analyzes data such as traffic, air quality etc.
+* Line-learning app/prompter for practicing parts in plays
+* Mirroring dance app - to make it easier to learn dance choreography from the internet
+* ML projects

 ## Codewars: